WICG/import-maps/README.md

 - Talk a bit about combining multiple maps.
 - Talk about validation criteria.

-_We may be able to support more than one `<script type="packagemap">`, if the use cases are compelling enough and the merging process is simple enough.
+_We may be able to support more than one `<script type="importmap">`, if the use cases are compelling enough and the merging process is simple enough.
 Discuss in [#14](https://github.com/domenic/package-name-maps/issues/14)._

 _What do we do in workers?
-Probably `new Worker(someURL, { type: "module", packageMap: ... })`?
+Probably `new Worker(someURL, { type: "module", importMap: ... })`?
 Or should you set it from inside the worker?
 Should dedicated workers use their controlling document's map, either by default or always?
 Discuss in [#2](https://github.com/domenic/package-name-maps/issues/2)._

 ### Scope